-Note: For Principal drug of concern, where the Client type is 'Other's alcohol or other drug use' (Code 2), Principal drug of concern should be left blank; and where the information provided is not sufficient to code to a principal drug category, the 'inadequately described' code (0000) should be used.
+Note: For Principal drug of concern, where Client type (alcohol and other drug treatment services) is 'Other's alcohol or other drug use' (code 2), Principal drug of concern should be left blank.

 File specification

 As noted earlier, the proposed file structure for the transmission of data from jurisdictions to the AIHW is two comma separated value (.csv) files (establishment file and episode file).
 The following tables specify the order in which the data items should be provided to the AIHW in each of the files.